Update: This article was last updated on 25th November 2023 to reflect the accuracy and up-to-date information on the page.

 But you can start with simple things – tell them they should avoid rubbing their eyes or twisting their hands, tapping their foot, or sticking their tongue out while speaking.

 According to a Forbes article, one of the most annoying things a speaker can do, in person or on television, is stick his or her tongue out while speaking.
 Tongue darting is not a sign of good communication skills.

 Some children are fidgety and restless while talking.
 So as a parent, you have to notice these things and help your child get rid of such habits while communicating.

 5. Picture Storytelling

-We all love stories and picture storytelling is quite a fun activity to engage your children in learning communication skills.
-Provide a set of pictures to your child and ask them to arrange it in a logical sequence and create a story out of them.
+Picture storytelling is an engaging and fun way of learning communication.
+You can show pictures to your child and ask them to arrange them in a logical sequence and create a story out of them.

-Encourage them to talk about what they perceive from the pictures, their colours and other various details.
+Encourage them to talk about what they perceive in the pictures, their colors, and other details.

 This helps them become better listeners and also speak more respectfully.

-Calling someone stupid may have an adverse effect than saying I don’t quite agree with you.
-Moreover, there are a lot of cultural terms that are used in a derogatory manner for a particular set of people, community or society.
+For instance, calling someone stupid may have an adverse effect than saying I don’t quite agree with you.
+Moreover, there are a lot of cultural terms that are used in a derogatory manner for a particular set of people, communities, or society.

 Children may never get to know the origin of such terms.
 Therefore, it is the responsibility of parents to make their children aware of such terms.